dmsRosa6/Dns-Server/README.md

    The server listens for UDP packets on a specified port (default 2053) and parses the DNS query.

 2. **Processing Requests:**
-   The DNS query is parsed into its components (header, questions, etc.) and handled appropriately by the server.
+   The DNS query is parsed into its components (header, questions, etc.) and the resolve process starts on the local zone and the resolve fails goes to a authorative server.

 3. **Generating Responses:**
    The server builds a DNS response packet by setting the proper header flags, including the response code, and adds answers, authorities, and additional resource records as required.